lij110397/jiaoll-notion-nextjs-blogs/README.md

 [Click Link to check my blog website](https://blog.jiaoll.com)

 # Project Description
 This blog system is part of my personal website.
 It is a Notion + Next.js project.
-It uses Notion my CMS, which is my note systems.
-As for the stacks, it uses Next.js + DaisyUI + Tailwind CSS.
+It uses Notion as CMS, which is my note systems.
+As for the tech, it uses Next.js + DaisyUI + Tailwind CSS.
 It also uses lots of others packages to complement functions like language switch, theme switch and so on.

 # Version released
 ## v1.0
 - Time: released at May 31 2024
 - Content: This version includes most playable functions of a blog system, mainly including blog lists page(home page) and blog post page.
+### v1.1
+- Time: released at June 20 2024
+- Content: This version is a tiny improvement of the current version to fix theme change and language change.

 # Skill Stack used in the project
 ## Main Stack